 Within the Enterprise licence of Maglr, it is possible to secure a publication or complete domain.
 With the standard options, we offer security based on a password or secured link.
 With this secured link, you get direct access to a publication.
 These security methods work but are not always the best approach when you are sharing content with a bigger audience.
 If someone grabs hold of the password or secret link, everyone has direct access to the content.
-Read more about the standard security methods.
+Click here to read more about the standard security methods.

-Single Sign-On
+Single Sign-on

-A modern variant for corporate organizations is to connect Maglr to their corporate Single Sign On (SSO/oAuth2) protocol.
+A modern variant for corporate organisations is to connect Maglr to their corporate Single Sign On (SSO/oAuth2) protocol.
 This allows employees to use their existing corporate login to gain access to the Maglr dashboard and/or publications.
 When using SSO it is not necessary to create separate user accounts, as an employee automatically gets access to the application with his existing login.
 If this account is withdrawn or disabled, access to Maglr publications will be immediately denied as well.

 No more hassling with separate passwords and especially convenient for clients with more employees that require an account or the ability to view publications.
 They can go directly to the application or publication via a methodology which is already familiar to the employee.